 June is Indigenous History Month!
-If you’re looking for ways to honour, celebrate and learn more about Indigenous Culture and History, join our challenge!
-Below is a list of ideas on ways to engage – you can read, listen, learn and do.
-Pick as many options as you’d like!
+If you’re looking for ways to honour, celebrate and learn more about Indigenous Culture and History, below is a list of ideas on ways to engage – you can read, listen, learn and do.
 Spread the word and tag us on social media (@bodoarchaeology) for each item you complete.
 We’d love to see what books you are reading, what you are learning, and how you are celebrating Indigenous History Month!

 - Read a book by an Indigenous author.